 CAN I CHOOSE THE SHARE I WANT TO PURCHASE?
-This depends on how the property is funded.
-As explained above for old model shared ownership you can purchase a share between 25 per cent and 75 per cent.
-For the new model shared ownership you can purchase a share from as little as 10 per cent and up to 75 per cent.
+To begin, with a new shared ownership home you can buy anything from a 10 % share up to 75 % .
 As we provide homes with funding from Homes England we have to follow their rules and guidelines.
 One rule is that buyers of shared ownership properties must purchase the largest share that they can comfortably afford.
 Once you've completed your application and provided evidence of your income, we'll confirm what percentage share you can buy.
 For resale properties, the share available will depend on the results of the affordability check.
 You might be able to afford a higher share than what is being sold.
 WHAT WILL MY SOLICITOR DO?
 Your solicitor will deal with the conveyancing for you.
-They will explain the lease to you so that you're fully aware of your responsibilities and liabilities.
-Please make sure you ask them to explain the lease in full .
+They will explain the lease to you so that you're fully aware of your responsibilities and liabilities of what you're buying.
+Please make sure you ask them to explain the lease in full.
 We can give you a list of solicitors who understand how shared ownership and leasehold works, and a list of questions that you should ask them.
 You can choose any solicitor you wish.
 We recommend you choose someone who's familiar with shared ownership so they're able to talk you through all the details.
 WHY DOES RIVERSIDE HAVE TO APPROVE MY MORTGAGE?
 We have to make sure that you're not borrowing more than the value of your share, and that the monthly repayments are affordable to you.
 Mortgage lenders also require our approval as part of their conditions of lending for shared ownership.
 HOW LONG IS THE LEASE FOR?
-When a new shared ownership property is sold for the first time, it's usually on a 999- year lease.
+When a new shared ownership property is sold for the first time, it's usually on a 990- year lease.
 If you're buying a resale property (i.e. from someone who already owns it), you'll inherit the remaining years left on the lease.
-For example, if you have a 999-lease property and the current owner has held the lease for 10 years, you'll have a 989-year lease.
+For example, if you have a 990-lease property and the current owner has held the lease for 10 years, you'll have a 980-year lease.
 If the lease term is less than 80 years, you might want to consider extending the lease.
 Please speak to your solicitor to find out what this means for you.
 AFTER MOVING IN WHY DO I HAVE TO PAY RENT?
 As you only own a share of the property, you'll need to rent the remainder from us.
 During the application process, we'll tell you how much your rent will be (and any service charges you'll need to pay) so you're clear on what your monthly outgoings will be.
 WHAT IS A SERVICE CHARGE AND WHAT DOES IT COVER?
 The cost of any additional services we provide to your home is paid through a monthly service charge.
 Usually it will include buildings insurance, a management fee and the cost of any estate or communal area services such as gardening and repairs.
 The management fee covers our costs for running your rent account, provision of a Leasehold Services Team and some of our support services.
 Your solicitor will provide a breakdown of what service charges you'll need to pay.
 HOW CAN I PAY MY RENT AND SERVICE CHARGE?
 You can choose to pay your rent and service charge by monthly direct debit, standing order, or by debit card online or over the phone.
 You can also use your Allpay card to pay over the counter at a Post Office or any PayPoint outlet.